 Note that at the beginning the rendering may be more noisy than usually.
 This is because multiple suns and environments are especially hard to sample, so some render time / quality penalty is expected.
-In case of persistent noise or areas which show square "patterns" of noise, you may need to disable the Adaptive light solver in Render Setup > Performance.

 The scene will be also most likely overexposed when looking at the Beauty pass, because we are rendering a scene with multiple environments and suns additively mixed together.
 This is also expected, and can be fixed by either lowering the scene exposure or by adjusting the intensities of individual light sources.

 Note: for further problems and solutions see the "Limitations and Troubleshooting" section below.